 #1 Mortgage Interest Rates Are Still Low

-After the 2016 election, interest rates did start to rise, as many investors believe that the housing and mortgage industry will heat up in 2017.
+After Donald Trump was elected, interest rates did start to rise, as many investors believe that the housing and mortgage industry will heat up in 2018.
 While the rates did spike a bit, qualified borrowers can still can get a refinance mortgage loan in the area of 4%.

 If you got your mortgage a decade ago, you easily could still be paying 5% or more on your mortgage.
 Now is a good time to refinance to consolidate your debt, as you will probably pay a much lower interest rate than what you are paying on credit cards or student loans.